 Ready to Step into the Classroom?

-If nursing education sounds like it might be a desirable field for you, then come and investigate our Master in Science of Nursing degree.
+If nursing education sounds like it might be a desirable field for you, then come and investigate our MSN Nursing Education specialization.
 You can select a concentration that focuses on preparing you to teach future nurses and engage with them in the classroom.
 You will see how you can translate the information and skills you learn through your own studies and your experience in the field into lessons that you can communicate to the incoming generation of nurses.
+For nurse educators who wish to advance their training, check out our DNP Educational Leadership specialization.

 Do not waste another day.
 Your future as a nurse educator awaits you.
 Come and see what this degree can do for you and your dreams.